5 steps to creating your unique dietary plan

 3. Food Journaling

 One of the best ways to get in touch with how your food makes you feel is to keep a journal.
 I know what your thinking, I hate writing and I don’t have the time.
 I know…me too.
-However this is your health we are talking about and you a worth a couple days of checking in with yourself and you can record yourself messages if you have to.
-The goal is to write down everything that you have eaten and what time you ate it for at least a 72 hour period.
+However this is your health we are talking about and you are worth the effort.
+Take a couple days to check in with yourself and take note of everything you put into your body.
+Write it down or record messages for yourself throughout the day.
+The goal is to write down everything youe eat, drink, and consume and what time you consume it for at least a 72 hour period.
 Also every hour take a second to think of at least two words that describe how you feel mentally and physically.
 For example frustrated and bloated.
 If you notice that about an hour after breakfast you feel frustrated and bloated everyday than you can start to connect with how your food is making you feel.
-The truth us we are what we eat, so don’t be fast, cheap, and fake.
+The truth is we are what we eat, so don’t be fast, cheap, and fake.